 It turns out that there’s more to the country than just pyramids and mummies, and apparently, a lot of it isn’t that great.

-According to this individual, they had lots of indications that maybe Egypt wasn’t the safest place to be: “Turrets on street corners, Tanks, Soldiers with automatic weapons everywhere.
+According to this individual, they had many indications that maybe Egypt wasn’t the safest place to be: “Turrets on street corners, Tanks, Soldiers with automatic weapons everywhere.
 We had an armed police officer on the tour bus […], a police escort everywhere, bomb dogs, and a guy with a mirror looking under the bus for bombs.”

 If you’re a Dracula superfan, don’t worry–you’ll have a great time visiting Romania.
 There’s plenty of Transylvania-themed fun to be had in the country.